Why £7.2m-a-year Willian was NEVER going to Inter Miami

 |FootballCritic Ave.
 Rating||6.4|

 There are two ways Inter Miami could sign Willian.
 Neither of these is remotely likely, however.

 By far the most probable is that they can find a way to offload one of their current designated players to another club in mid-season.
 Head coach Phil Neville wants to release Pizarro, but his high wages are likely to prove a stumbling block.

 Additionally, any move would have to take place in the summer transfer window, which stretches from 7 July to 5 August.

 Otherwise, Inter Miami would have to squeeze Willian into their overall squad salary budget, which stands at $4.9 million for the entire squad, with each designated player counting an automatic $612,5000 towards that.

 Given that Willian is reportedly on a salary of £7.2m ($10.2m) and has two more years to run on his deal, it’s safe to assume that there is no likelihood of that happening.

-Sorry Arsenal fans, losing Willian to Inter Miami isn’t going to be that easy.
+Sorry Arsenal fans, losing Willian to Inter Miami was simply a non-starter in the first place.